 But then I remembered how a kid named John used to follow my sister around high school calling her a “n-word lovin whore” (except he actually said the n-word) because she had black friends, and I just thought, “Surely that’s a redneck thing, not a Williamstown thing.
 Right?”

 Then I really got to see it.
 I listen more than I speak, and that should terrify people because I say a lot.

-She also has grandkids nobody knows about.
+A politician in Williamstown has grandkids nobody knows about.
 Why?
 Because they are black.
 What?
 Yeah.
-Um apparently, one of her children adopted.
+Um apparently, one of the children adopted.
 Shhh.
 We don’t talk about that.

 So what?
-Williamstown has a slightly racist mayor.
+Williamstown has a slightly racist politician.
 No big deal.
 The rest of the town is ok.

 Then I rented a house from the VP of Sales at Fenton Art Glass, Scott, a 6th or 7th generation spoiled rich brat… maybe it was a 5th generation… who’s counting?
 Nobody is documenting the begetting of the Fenton Family like they did King David, so I can’t be sure.
 Shhh.
 Don’t tell Williamstown that.

 Things went very smoothly until one week in July when things immediately did a 180.
 Scott just didn’t want us there anymore, and he was rude, obnoxious… He threw temper tantrums.
 He threw away my statue of the Holy Mother Mary.
 His girlfriend’s mom threatened to beat me up, and I was pregnant.
 The cop took her side, like the cop had no problem with an old woman threatening to beat up a pregnant woman.

 So I moved out quickly to avoid drama because I had more important things in my life like my kids, and when I requested my security deposit back, pointing out the house was cleaner when we left than when we arrived, Scott’s response was, “You had a black dog.”